 Tax Cuts, the Jobs Act, & Your Small Business

 Taxes are always at the top of a small business owner’s mind.
-The Tax Cuts & new Jobs Act have got many small business owners wondering how these new changes will effect their liabilities, benefits, & employees in 2018 & beyond.
+The Tax Cuts & new Jobs Act have got many small business owners who offers remote jobs wondering how these new changes will effect their liabilities, benefits, & employees in 2018 & beyond.
 We’ve compiled a few ways these new systems might impact your business.

 1. Requirements for withholding payroll